 Santa Barbara South Coast Real Estate Update

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-While the appreciation rate along the South Coast seems to have softened in general, there are still some areas where multiple offers are commonplace.
-On the South Coast of Santa Barbara County as of October 7th there were 427 active House/PUD listings (up from 415 in September) and 133 active Condominium listings available for purchase (down from 135 in September).
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 129 (30%) of the 427 active House/PUD listings are located in Montecito and Hope Ranch.
+While the appreciation rate along the South Coast has softened, there are still a few areas where multiple offers are possible, but they have become few and far between.
+On the South Coast of Santa Barbara County as of June 6th there were 423 active House/PUD listings (up from 378 in May) and 114 active Condominium listings available for purchase (down from 125 in May).
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 168 (39.7%) of the 423 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
-Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale; now that was a Buyer’s market!
+Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale!

-As of October 7th in Goleta where there were 65 active House/PUD listings and 25 pending sales, which equates to only a 2.6 month supply of listings for Buyers to choose from.
+Based on the Santa Barbara Multiple Listing Service, as of June 6th, in Goleta there were 74 active House/PUD listings and 35 pending sales, which equates to only a 2.1 month supply of listings for Buyers to choose from.
 Generally under 3 months of inventory would be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
-Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers and typically over a 6 or 7 month supply would be considered a Buyer’s market.
-Based on Santa Barbara Multiple Listing Service data and as of October 7th, Carpinteria/Summerland had a 5.8 month supply, Montecito had a 5.5 month supply, Santa Barbara had a 3.2 month supply and Hope Ranch had a 11.3 month supply.
-These inventory statistics indicate that the Goleta and Santa Barbara markets are still tilting in the Seller’s favor, while the Carpinteria/Summerland, Hope Ranch and Montecito market are tilting more towards a Buyer’s market.
-With a total of 113 House/PUD pending sales and only 427 active listings on the South Coast of Santa Barbara County, there is only a combined 3.8 month supply (up from 3 in September) of House/PUD listings for Buyers to choose from.
-With a total of 46 Condominium pending sales and only 133 active listings on the South Coast of Santa Barbara County, there is a 2.9 month supply (up from 2.7 in September) of condominium listings for Buyers to choose from.
-It is too soon to know how the Montecito disaster will affect Montecito values in the long term, but pressures on Hope Ranch and the upper price rangers of Santa Barbara and Goleta housing supply seems evident.
-Buyers do seem to be moving more cautiously than they did just a few months ago and some are taking their time assessing all the listing options along the South Coast of Santa Barbara County.
+Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers and typically over a 6 or 7 month supply is considered to be a Buyer’s market with many listings for Buyers to choose from.
+Based on Santa Barbara Multiple Listing Service data and as of June 6th, Carpinteria/Summerland had a 4.7 month supply, Montecito had a 20.4 month supply, Santa Barbara had a 2 month supply and Hope Ranch had a 3.1 month supply.
+These inventory statistics indicate that Goleta and Santa Barbara are in a Seller’s market, the Hope Ranch market is fairly balanced, the market in Carpinteria/Summerland is heading towards a Buyer’s market and the market in Montecito is entrenched in a Buyer’s market.
+With a total of 128 House/PUD pending sales and only 128 active listings on the South Coast of Santa Barbara County, there is only a 3.3 (up from 2.6 in early May) month supply of House/PUD listings to choose from.
+With a total of 60 Condominium pending sales and only 114 active listings on the South Coast of Santa Barbara County, there is only a 1.9 month supply (down from 2.1 in May) of Condominium listings for Buyers to choose from.
+It is too soon to know how the Montecito disaster will affect the Montecito values in the very long term, but the pressures on Hope Ranch and the upper price rangers of Santa Barbara and Goleta housing supply still seems to be very evident.
+Buyers do seem to be moving much more cautiously than they did just a few months ago and some are taking their time assessing all their options along the South Coast of Santa Barbara County.
+There is a very informative article by local economist Robert Niehaus on the impact of the January 9, 2018 debris flow on the Montecito real estate market, check it out at http://www.rdniehaus.com/rdn/wp-content/uploads/2019/03/RDN_Montecito-Debris-Flow_Housing-Market-Impact_03-19.pdf

-The ramifications of the Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions and the Federal $10,000 limit on State tax deductions are now a concern to many Buyers along the South Coast of Santa Barbara.
-The median sales priced Santa Barbara home would translate to a real estate tax of $14,025/year.
-Other tax cuts may offset this limit deduction, but it would be a good time to meet with your CPA or financial advisor for advice on your own tax ramifications.
-Only time will tell how these new tax rules will play out.
-Supply and demand dynamics have and will continue to affect the South Coast of the Santa Barbara Real Estate Market for a long time to come.
+The ramifications of the Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions, rising insurance premiums, the trade tensions between China and Europe, the Federal $10,000 limit on State tax deductions and the memories of the fire damage & debris flows in Montecito are a concern to many Buyers along the South Coast of Santa Barbara.
+The median sales priced Santa Barbara home would translate to a real estate tax of $14,190 per year.
+Only time will tell how these new tax rules will play out and how they will affect our real estate values in the long run.
+Supply and demand dynamics have and will affect the South Coast of the Santa Barbara Real Estate Market for a long time to come.

 Feel free to contact me with any real estate related questions.